nd-nuclear-theory/ndconfig/INSTALL.md

   to set or modules you have to load, and these will vary from cluster to cluster.
 It is more convenient to save these commands once, in a file, which you can then "source" from your shell command line.
 You can also then share these definitions with other users on the same cluster.
-In ndconfig, you can find a few examples of such files from our group, for compilers and clusters we are currently using:
+In `ndconfig`, you can find a few examples of such files from our group, for compilers and clusters we are currently using: